-EU consumers eat on average 61kg of soy per year.
+The average European citizen consumes 60.6kg of soy per year.

 How is this possible?

-You won’t see it listed as an ingredient, but there’s a huge amount of soy that goes into the animal products you find in your fridge.
+You won’t see it listed as an ingredient, but a huge amount of soy goes into the products you find in your fridge.

 The majority of the soy used in Europe comes from South America.

-High in protein and energy, soy is a key part of the global food supply.
-However, land used for soy production has been converted from forests, savannahs and grasslands - endangering valuable habitats and species.
+High in protein and energy, soy is a key commodity in global food supply chains.
+However, land used for soy production has been converted from forests, savannahs and grasslands - endangering valuable habitats and species and driving climate change.

 Show your support by sharing this on social media.